Have you heard the news about horses and sugar? What about starch? Then there are carbohydrates too aren’t there?

 - Carbohydrate compound made up of many fructose molecules (complex sugar); fermented and digested primarily in the large intestine.

-- Present in primarily grass forages; one type is used at high doses in many laboratories to induce laminitis.
+- Present in primarily grass forages; one type has been shown, at high doses in trials to induce laminitis.

 Starch